jactools/dq-docker/README.md

 - Expectation suites are built from ODCS JSON contract files located in `contracts/`.
 - The runtime maps the batch definition name to a contract filename; see `dq_docker/data_contract.py` and `dq_docker/odcs_validator.py` for contract validation and conversion details.

+- Canonical contract filenames: the runtime derives the canonical contract filename by stripping a trailing year suffix of the form `_YYYY` from the batch definition name.
+Provide contracts under `contracts/` using the canonical name (for example `contracts/customers.contract.json`) and ensure the contract's internal `"name"` field matches the canonical name (for example `"customers"`).
+This avoids maintaining duplicate contract files for each year and keeps expectation suites stable.

 ## Testing